Vivek0892/ECS-Deploy-different-env-dev-prod/README.md

 copy all contents of the cloud-bootstap-app directory into the empty repo directory, then cd into it In order for CodeDeploy to be able to create ECS tasks (during blue/green deployment), create your own ecs task definition from the prepared template by filling in your execution role's arn:

-# make sure to perform this step in your cloned application repo from step 1 & 2
+# Make sure to perform this step in your cloned application repo from step 1 & 2
-export TASK_EXEC_ROLE_ARN=<your-prod-exec-role-arn-from-terraform-output>
+export TASK_EXEC_ROLE_ARN=<your-prod-exec-role-arn-from-terraform-output> \
-envsubst < taskdef-prod.json.template > taskdef-prod.json
+envsubst < taskdef-prod.json.template > taskdef-prod.json \
 rm taskdef-prod.json.template

 commit and push the changes